 The use of WL Sips requires that you first sign one (or more) acquiring contract(s) with acquirers, or banking or financial organisations, according to the means of payment of your choosing.

 For the implementation of 3-D Secure, a three-party agreement is required between you, the acquirer and Worldline.

 To accept multiple currencies, you must contact your banking or financial institution.
 WL Sips supports the most commonly accepted currencies in the world.

-This guide contains an interface comparison table that enables you to choose the interfaces adapted to your specific characteristics.
+This guide includes an interface comparison table that enables you to choose the interfaces adapted to your specific characteristics.

-- You will need to implement the communication between your server (Front Office and / or Back Office) and WL Sips .
-This implementation is described in detail in the connector guides.
+- You will need to implement the communication between your server (Front Office and/or Back Office) and WL Sips.
+This implementation is detailed in the connector guides.